Mmo-kali/mmo-kali.github.io/about.md

 title: About
 ---

-# Welcome to mm0's Cybersecurity Insights
+# Welcome to mm0's Info-Sec Page
+mailto: mm0.kali@proton.me
 ## Profile

 An avid explorer in the cybersecurity realm, mm0 is currently immersed in academic pursuits while simultaneously contributing to innovative projects in applied AI.
 With a strong foundation in cybersecurity principles and a passion for continuous learning, mm0 is on the path to becoming a significant contributor to the field.